BillmanH/msdocs-python-django-webapp-quickstart/README.md

 ## To configure Login with AAD:
-* Create your needed app registration and follow the instructions in the _usefull links_ below.
+* Create your needed app registration and follow the instructions in the _useful links_ below.
 That process isn't automated here.

 ## When you deploy to Azure

-## Usefull Links:
+## Useful Links:
 * [AAD login in Django](https://learn.microsoft.com/en-us/training/modules/msid-django-web-app-sign-in/)
 * [Code examples of AAD](https://github.com/Azure-Samples/ms-identity-python-django-tutorial/blob/main/1-Authentication/sign-in/Sample/settings.py)